 Cotton is a versatile material, so it makes a sensible choice for constructing rope.
-As well as being sturdy enough to bear heavy loads, it is also relative light and fairly flexible, so it is less likely to fray or snap.
-Rope made from cotton is frequently used for sash cording, climbing rope and circus trapeze ropes.
+As well as being sturdy enough to bear heavy loads, it is also relative light and fairly flexible.
+This means it is less likely to fray or snap.
+Rope made from cotton is frequently used for sash cording, climbing and circus trapeze ropes.

 Our wire rope offers higher load bearing capabilities, if natural fibre ropes like this are not fit for your purposes.

-Another major advantage of cotton cord and rope when compared with other natural fibre ropes is that it is very absorbent, which makes it well suited to soaking up dyes and retaining its chosen colour.
+Another major advantage of cotton cord when compared with other natural fibre ropes is that it is very absorbent.
+This makes it well suited to soaking up dyes and retaining its chosen colour.

-This absorbency has the obvious drawback of meaning that other substances, such as oils and liquids of all types, will be sucked up into cotton rope.
+This absorbency has the drawback that oils and liquids of all types will be sucked up into cotton rope.
 Over time this can lead to the degradation of the material and limit its lifespan.
-Because of this, cotton rope is not ideal for every environment, but will work well in places where it is not going to come into contact with water.
+Because of this, cotton rope is not ideal for every environment.
+However it will work well in places where it is not going to come into contact with water.
 Natural fibre ropes made from sisal are a better choice in this case.

-Some natural fibre rope can look a little dull, but this is not a problem when you pick cotton rope thanks to its ability to absorb dyes effectively.
+Some natural fibre rope can look a little dull, but this is not a problem when you pick cotton.
+This is thanks to its ability to absorb dyes effectively.
 This means that it can be coloured in whatever way you wish, helping it to blend into the background or stand out as an eye-catching statement.

 Cotton rope is a lightweight option, as well as being fairly flexible and capable of stretching without snapping.
-Its surface is fairly smooth and soft, so it will not leave you with scratch palms if you decide to handle it for long periods.
+Its surface is fairly smooth and soft, so it will not leave you with scratched palms.
+Especially if you decide to handle it for long periods.